Social science techniques for natural scientists training

 - ethics: commonalities and differences between social and physical sciences.

-There are 10 spaces available on each day and the courses are being delivered by the University of Manchester.
+There are 15 spaces available on the 23 January and 7 March 2018, the courses are being delivered by the University of Manchester.

 How to apply